jmoenig/Snap/DEVLOG.md

 ### 2023-08-11
 * blocks: only repeat-wrap default values in variadic slots with input groups
+* threads: added metaprogramming support for default values of variadic inputs

 ### 2023-08-10
 * blocks, threads: metaprogramming support for "expand" (slot prefix) labels in variadic inputs